willshepp28/hangman_backend/README.md

 -Thanks for the chance Brian.<br>

 Check out the App Live at https://hangman-frontend.herokuapp.com/<br>
-Check out the front end code at https://github.com/willshepp28/hangman_frontend
+Check the code to how hangman was created with HTML5 canvas https://github.com/willshepp28/HTML5-canvas-demo Check out the front end code at https://github.com/willshepp28/hangman_frontend

 ---